Adult Swim: Toonami

-Currently, most anime and action-genre programming air on Saturday nights as part of Toonami, Cartoon Network's former anime programming block that was relaunched by Adult Swim on May 26, 2012, as a "block-within-a-block".
+Most anime and action-genre programming airs on Saturday nights as part of Toonami, Cartoon Network's former anime programming block that was relaunched by Adult Swim on May 26, 2012, as a "block-within-a-block".
 Like in the Cartoon Network incarnation, the block is hosted by robot TOM (voiced by Steve Blum) and AI matrix SARA (voiced by Dana Swanson), with several "Total Immersion Events" having featured changes to the setting of the block and appearances of the hosts.
 Cartoon Network shows that have gained a following among older viewers have also aired on Toonami; in particular, Samurai Jack proved popular enough in reruns to warrant a revival in 2017.

 Prior to Toonami's revival, Adult Swim carried anime programming under the name Adult Swim Action (also known as AcTN), and aired anime on weekdays and Saturdays before relegating anime programming exclusively to Saturdays by 2009.
 Older anime programming briefly aired as a part of Toonami Rewind, a Friday afternoon block that launched on May 31, 2024, and ended later in the year on December 27.
 The block's only three featured programs were reabsorbed into the regular Toonami block in January 2025.

 ACME Night

 ACME Night, themed after the Wile E. Coyote and the Road Runner Looney Tunes cartoons, was a Sunday afternoon movie block that originally debuted as a Cartoon Network block on September 19, 2021, before moving to Adult Swim on September 3, 2023, and ending on December 29, 2024.
 While a Cartoon Network block, ACME Night was intended to produce original programming and films for a family audience.
-Ultimately, only the game show Harry Potter: Hogwarts Tournament of Houses premiered on the block (while being simulcast on TBS).
+Ultimately, only the game show Harry Potter: Hogwarts Tournament of Houses premiered on the block (while simulcast on TBS).

-Following the Warner Bros.
+After the Warner Bros.
 Discovery merger, several planned programs and films were either scrapped or moved to other networks and services, including Unicorn: Warriors Eternal, which moved to Adult Swim, Batman: Caped Crusader and Merry Little Batman, which moved to Prime Video, and The Day the Earth Blew Up: A Looney Tunes Movie, which was released theatrically by Ketchup Entertainment.
 The Sunday evening block mostly aired acquired films, including films rated PG-13, which was unusual for Cartoon Network.
 Programming from TBS, TruTV, and Adult Swim was often used as time-filler following the movie.
 While on Cartoon Network, the block ran from 6:00 p.m. to 9:00 p.m.
-ET, though following the move to Adult Swim it began at 5:00 p.m. and ended when the film ended.
+ET; following the move to Adult Swim, it ran from 5:00 p.m. until the film's conclusion.